 German articles are spelled differently in different cases.
 A noun’s case indicates its relationship to other words in the sentence, like whether it’s the subject or object of a sentence.

-German articles also indicate the gender of the noun they’re referring to (which is almost entirely unrelated to human gender!).
-You can think of grammatical gender as being like word categories.
+German articles also indicate the gender of the noun they’re referring to.

 German has three grammatical genders: masculine, feminine and neuter.
 The rules for determining which nouns are in each category are very complex.
 Many of them simply have to be memorized.

 German articles also change depending on whether the noun is singular or plural.
 Read our complete guide to plural nouns in German here.

 The Definite Articles: Der, Die and Das

 Definite articles are the equivalent of the.

 Here’s what they look like in each case, for each gender.